 NOTE 4 – The bands 1 980-2 010 MHz and 2 170-2 200 MHz in the frequency arrangement B6 are intended to be used in combination with the frequency arrangements B1 or B4 which provides even further optimization of the use of spectrum for paired IMT operation (see Note 1).

-NOTE 5 − A unique situation exists for the frequency arrangements B6 and B7 and parts of arrangements B3 and B5 in the bands 1 980-2 010 MHz and 2 170-2 200 MHz as outlined in recognizings c) and d)Co-coverage, co-frequency deployment of independent satellite and terrestrial IMT components is not feasible unless techniques, such as the use of an appropriate guardband, or other mitigation techniques are applied to ensure coexistence and compatibility between the terrestrial and satellite components of IMT.
+NOTE 5 − A unique situation exists for the frequency arrangements B6 and B7 and parts of arrangements B3 and B5 in the bands 1 980-2 010 MHz and 2 170-2 200 MHz, which have been identified for the terrestrial component of IMT and the satellite component of IMT as outlined in recognizing d).Co-coverage, co-frequency deployment of independent satellite and terrestrial IMT components is not feasible unless appropriate mitigation techniques are applied.
 When these components are deployed in adjacent geographical areas in the same frequency bands, technical or operational measures need to be implemented if harmful interference is reported.
-Further studies by ITU-R are required in this regard.
+Further studies may be carried out by ITU-R, as appropriate, taking into account the results of WRC-19.

+[Editor’s NOTE: The figures related to B3 and B5 should be fixed in accordance with Figures B3 rev and B5 rev provided further below.]

-FIGURE 4 (see notes to Table 4)
+FIGURE 5 (see notes to Table 5)